mathewgomas-alfred/mathewgomas.io/user_manual/layers_and_masks.rst

 button, Just hide the filter or mask you have your initial image.

 You can add various filters to a layer with Filter mask, or add Filter layer which will affect the whole image.
-Layers can also be transformed non-destructively with the transformation masks, and even have portions temporarily hidden with a Transparenct Mask.
+Layers can also be transformed non-destructively with the transformation masks, and even have portions temporarily hidden with a Transparent Mask.
 Non-destructive effects like these are very useful when you change your mind later, or need to make a set of variations of an given image.

 .. note::
     You can merge all visible layers by selecting everything first :menuselection:`Layer --> Select --> Visible Layers`.
 Then Combine them all by merging :menuselection:`Layer --> Merge with Layer Below`.